Here are some unique foods in Arkansas that might not be as well known in the rest of the country.

 Mountain Valley Water

-Mountain Valley Water is another beverage that is indigenous to the state of Arkansas.
+Mountain Valley Water is another beverage that was born in the state of Arkansas.
 It comes from a spring in the Ouachita mountains near Hot Springs, Arkansas.
 This spring is clear and pure as it filters through granite-based aquifers.

 There is no sodium in the water but there is a healthy blend of minerals and the taste is amazing.